 Our focus on all guest rooms is quality and eco sustainability.
 The fan-cooled rooms are furnished with new high quality mattresses, custom made coconut wood slat bases, and hypo-allergenic pillows and bedding.
 Rooms are serviced for cleanliness Monday – Saturday.

 Eco House Room Rates:

-1 week: USD 140 + cleaning & airbnb fees
+1 week: USD 150 + cleaning & airbnb fees

-1 month: USD 300 + cleaning & airbnb fees
+1 month: USD 350 per month + cleaning & airbnb fees

 There is no public transport in Bali.
 You will need to hire a scooter or hire a car if you stay here.
 I organise transfers to the property and can have scooters delivered from a trusted local outlet.

+Internet data for your device (Ipad, tablet or smart phone) is available for USD 10 per 5 gig.
 Please note: as this is a conscious living community property - we request that your usage of internet in the common areas of the property is limited.
-It's not a strict rule, it's a reminder to be mindful that this is a community set up to facilitate down time with yourself, connections with other humans and nature instead of constant contact with technology.
+It's not a strict rule, it's a reminder to be mindful that this is a community set up to facilitate down time with yourself, connections with other humans and nature rather than constant contact with technology.

 If you would like to stay with us, when you apply, ensure you have a complete profile (photo, and uploaded offline Passport ID).
 Because this is a home – not a hotel we are looking for the right fit of people to stay here, and unfortunately we can’t say yes to everyone.

 Before we can offer you a space, please help us figure out if you’d be a good match for Green Tara by sending us a message letting us know a little about yourself, your plans and your interest is staying with our unique community set up.
 If you are a couple or two friends wanting to share, please write to us individually.

 *Green Tara is an eco acreage.
 We're mindful of mother nature here.
 In practical terms, your responsibility as a guest is below.